v1k0d3n/fakefish/README.md

 # Fakefish (Golang)

-Why recreate this project?
-The purpose is really a redraft of the already existing (and kind of amazing) [Metal3/Fakefish](https://github.com/openshift-metal3/fakefish) project, which was originally written/proposed by [Mario Vázquez](https://github.com/mvazquezc).
-But the original is limited for embedded systems, and I need a binary version of Fakefish for things like the new [JetKVM](https://jetkvm.com/).
+The purpose of this repository is propose a redraft of an already existing (and kind of amazing) [Metal3/Fakefish](https://github.com/openshift-metal3/fakefish) project.
+I believe that `fakefish` was originally written/proposed by [Mario Vázquez](https://github.com/mvazquezc).
+So why suggest a conversion to Golang?
+The original implementation using python is great, but it could be limited for embedded systems that don't include python.
+This compiled version of `fakefish` allows for easy deployment on embedded devices such as the new [JetKVM](https://jetkvm.com/), for example.

-For the JetKVM, once you go into "Developer Mode", you can upload the binary and a collection of scripts that can be used to load/unload ISOs and control the host via Redfish.
-That's my goal anyway, and I've already rreached out to some folks on the team to get their thoughts (over at JetKVM).
+If you enable "Developer Mode" on the JetKVM, you could potentially upload this precompiled binary along with any nessesary scripts that can be used to load/unload ISOs and control the host via Redfish.
+This is my initial goal/proposal anyway.
+I've already created a [proposal](https://github.com/jetkvm/kvm/issues/36) with the JetKVM team, and have reached out to some folks to get their thoughts as well (through Discord and Email).

-Once this project is a bit more ironed out, I will permanently migrate it to GitHub and propose it to the Metal3 team for further maintenance.
+Once this project is a bit more ironed out, my intent would be to permanently migrate it to the [Metal3 organization](https://github.com/openshift-metal3/) for future maintenance.

 ## Build

-Until I create a Makefile (my next objective), you can create a binary by running the following command:
+Until I create a Makefile (my next objective) and start implementing gates/CI for the project, you can create a binary by running the following command:

 ```bash
 go build -o fakefish ./cmd/fakefish
 ```

+## Contributing

+As the project matures, I will add more information on how to contribute and include a Code of Conduct.
+For now, feel free to open an issue or PR if you have any suggestions or feedback.